D-Raus/airfoil_RMP_Ucv/README.md

 x1 and x2=x1+Δx, with the two signals exhibiting a phase shift.
 The convection velocity can be estimated with [1,2]:

 <img width="85" height="40" alt="eq_freq" src="https://github.com/user-attachments/assets/4c3e6c12-5a7e-47a2-913f-e6f26de21b5e" /> <br />
-where delta_x is the probe separation, delta_phi/delta_w is the linear phase slope.
+where Δx is the probe separation, Δphi/Δw is the linear phase slope.

 <img width="4200" height="1500" alt="freqdomain" src="https://github.com/user-attachments/assets/8a079e1d-0825-4995-bf57-6c29fb9a9d18" />